 'Purple Base' has a beautiful and enormous flower, almost 4 inches (10 cm) across.
 Photo taken September 2003 by Lee Poulsen.

-Habranthus jamesonii is a rare species of Habranthus, with 2-4 flowered inflorescences.
+Habranthus jamesonii (Baker) Ravenna is a rare species of Habranthus, with 2-4 flowered inflorescences.
 Flowers are completely white.
 Found in sandy soils in the west and center of Argentina.
 Photo by Germán Roitman

-Habranthus martinezii is a very nice species with flowers that are white inside and pink outside.
-It has a very particular distribution, occurring in the northwest, central and north east of Argentina.
+Habranthus martinezii Ravenna is a very nice species with white flowers inside and pink outside.
+It has a very particular distribution, occurring in northwest, central and northeast Argentina.
 Photos by Germán Roitman and Jay Yourch.

 Ted Doremus form has more recurved, darker pink petals with a contrasting white center.
 It's a selection of H. robustus from Ted Doremus of Warren, Texas.
 Photos taken July 2007 by Jay Yourch.

-Habranthus sylvaticus syn.
-Zephyranthes sylvatica is native to the interior of the Northeast Region of the Brazil, in half-barren climate (dry during 7-8 months of the year), in a type of vegetation called "Caatinga" in the language of the Tupi Nation.
+Habranthus sylvaticus (Mart. ex Schult. & Schult.f.)
+Herb., syn.
+Zephyranthes sylvatica, is native to the interior of the Northeast Region of Brazil, in half-barren climate (dry during 7-8 months of the year), in a type of vegetation called "Caatinga" in the language of the Tupi Nation.
 Photos taken December 2006 by Tarcísio Eduardo Raduenz.

 Photographs by David Pilling of flower, resulting seeds on a 10 mm grid and one of the seeds germinating.